ggarra13/mrv2/src/docs/en/_sources/user_docs/panels/panels.rst.txt

 For the connection to take place, you need to make sure your firewall allows incoming and outgoing connections.
 For more information, refer to the NDI® SDK documentation.

 The pulldown allows you to select the source to play.
+Note that starting of playback of NDI® in mrv2 is currently a tad slow, as it needs to cache the video thumbnails and audio first.

+In v1.3.4 and later, NDI® Video and Audio output was also added.
+This allows you to stream the contents of what's playing in mrv2 to any NDI® compatible device or software (like NDI® Tools Studio Monitor on Windows or NDI® Tools Video Monitor on macOS or other instance of mrv2 itself).

+NDI® is a registered trademark of Vizrt NDI AB.

 Playlist Panel
 ++++++++++++++